gjorgjinac/sec/README.md

 Further instructions that are not specific to this project can be found in the documentation of scrapy (https://scrapy.org/) and django (https://www.djangoproject.com/).

+### What we've learned
+We've learned about the intricacies of web crawlers and the challenges posed by legacy websites.
+We've gained experience in working with the django framework, using convolutional neural networks for natural language processing, setting up a rest service, and scheduling tasks using the unix shell.

 -- dillinger.io was used to make the README.md